gregoryNatali/meats/README.md

 # MEATS

-Meats é um aplicativo de comida para uma empresa fictícia.
-As páginas estão localizadas em screens/pages.
+Meats is a food delivery app made for a fictitious company.
+The pages are at screens/pages.

-* assets: Recursos do aplicativo (imagens)
+* assets: App resources (images)
-* database: SQL do banco de dados
+* database: database .SQL file
-* screens: Telas do aplicativo (HTML, CSS, JavaScript e PHP)
+* screens: App screens (HTML, CSS, JavaScript and PHP)